Animal Tattoo Meanings: On Animism and Tattooing

 Soaring higher than any other bird, the eagle is thought to be a connection to the divine.
 It sees everything from above, symbolizing freedom, honesty, and living true to your principles.

-Associated with war and death, crows have been dealt a bad hand in modern symbolism.
+Associated with war and death, crows have been dealt a lousy hand in modern symbolism.

 In reality, crows are a sign of health and wealth and are bringers of good luck and fortune.
 They also symbolize magic and mystery.

-A very intelligent creature of the night, owls tell us to trust our inner knowledge and have the foresight to make wise decisions.
+A brilliant creature of the night, owls tell us to trust our inner knowledge and have the foresight to make wise decisions.

 Owls are a reminder that the secrets of ancient wisdom are meant for those who have earned the right to know!